 Water from the reclamation plant, along with soil samples collected from one of the three well sites being drilled near the test basin, is being tested by Trussell Technologies Inc. of Pasadena.
 Trussell Technologies is creating scaled test tube models with the soil percolated with reclaimed water.
 These tests will be used to determine the water quality as it seeps into the ground.
 After the percolation test at the basin is complete, the next step is to prepare the final design of Phase 1a of PRGRRP.
 Plans call for the final design to begin later this year, followed with construction in 2021-2023 and operation of the recharge basins in 2024.
-PWD, AVEK & LCID Boards Hold First Joint Workshop In a show of solidarity for supporting projects that ensure the area's future water supply, the Boards of Directors of Palmdale Water District, Antelope Valley East Kern Water District (AVEK) and the Littlerock Creek Irrigation District At the workshop, AVEK General Manager Dwayne (LCID) held a joint workshop at PWD.
-The purpose of the Chisam and his staff presented information about their workshop was to familiarize board members with ongoreplacement water programs, and about the existing ing and proposed aroundwater recharge projects in the and proposed water bank and groundwater recharge Antelope Valley. facilties.
+PWD, AVEK & LCID Boards Hold First Joint Workshop In a show of solidarity for supporting projects that ensure the area's future water supply, the Boards of Directors of Palmdale Water District, Antelope Valley East Kern Water District (AVEK) and the Littlerock Creek Irrigation District (LCID) held a joint workshop at PWD.
+The purpose of the workshop was to familiarize board members with ongoing and proposed groundwater recharge projects in the Antelope Valley.
 "I am so proud to have been part of this historic meeting," said PWD Board President Vincent Dino.
 "This is a prime example of how we can all work together for the betterment of this Valley."
 PWD Deputy Water and Energy Resources Director Peter Thompson Jr. discussed the Palmdale Regional Groundwater Recharge and Recovery Project.
 This is PWD's water banking project, which will blend recycled water from the Palmdale Water Reclamation Plant and water from the State Water Project (SWP) for underground percolation then pumped for usage annually.
-Dennis LaMoreaux (PWD), and Dwayne Chisam (AVEK) Research Reveals Lake Palmdale as an Important Bird Habitat About 250 bird species have been documented at Lake Palmdale and at least 53 of those species are known to be successfully breeding at the site, according to Antelope Valley College Professor Callyn Yorke.